The-OpenROAD-Project/megaboom/README.md

 account needs to have logged in using `gcloud auth login` and have access to the bucket specified.

+`.bazelrc` is under git version control and it will try to read in `.user-bazelrc`, which is not under git version control, which means that for git checkout or rebase operations will ignore the user configuration in `.user-bazelrc`.

-To use this feature, copy the snippet below into `.bazelrc` and specify your username by modifying `# user: myname@openroad.tools`:
+Copy the snippet below into `.user-bazelrc` and specify your username by modifying `# user: myname@openroad.tools`:

     # user: myname@openroad.tools
     build --credential_helper=%workspace%/cred_helper.py --remote_cache=https://storage.googleapis.com/megaboom-bazel-artifacts --remote_cache_compression=true

-`cred_helper.py` will parse `.bazelrc` and look for the username in the comment.
+`cred_helper.py` will parse `.user-bazelrc` and look for the username in the comment.

 > **Note:** To test the credential helper, make sure to restart Bazel to avoid using a previous cached authorization: